What is Account Based Selling?

 As we’ve already briefly mentioned, you’ll need to make sure the extra resources are delivering the expected ROI.
 Two important metrics to look at are Average Contract Value (ACV) and Customer Lifetime Value (LTV).
-If your Account-Based Sales campaigns are working, you should see an uplift in both of these.
+If your Account-Based Sales tools and campaigns are working, you should see an uplift in both of these.
 Your customer acquisition cost (CAC) will likely go up, because you’re targeting bigger accounts.

 What’s important is to see how your LTV:CAC ratio compares to your previous one.
 If your former LTV:CAC was 2:1 and now it's 3:1, you're on the right track.
 The growth in revenue will justify the rise in time, energy, and resources to acquire a new account.
 To see if your efforts are worth it, make sure to track your Target Account Coverage: did you engage with the decision-makers you wanted to?

 Finally, you can look at content engagement with key assets.
 For example, did your eBook get downloaded?
 Did your case study get read?
 Knowing this will help inform future content creation, and help your team understand how it affected your overall efforts.